 Slowly recovering from the dreads of the Khmer Rouge’s reign of terror, Cambodia is now a rising tourist attracted country.
-And we are here to find out the list of top 10 tourist attractions in Cambodia.
-Although there still have some major problems still exist: land mines, poverty, and a devastated infrastructure, the reconstruction and healing process is now well under way with increasing numbers of tourists are rediscovering Cambodia’s attractions.
+Some major problems still exist: land mines, poverty, and a devastated infrastructure, the reconstruction and healing process is now well underway with increasing numbers of tourists are rediscovering Cambodia’s beautiful destinations.

 The outstanding temples of Angkor are obviously the greatest among the tourist attractions in Cambodia but the country has so much potential to offer to draw the tourists.
-Tropical beaches, colonial buildings and an abundance of natural attractions make Cambodia a new target for the tourists.
+Tropical beaches, colonial buildings, and an abundance of natural attractions make Cambodia a new target for tourists around the world.

 Tourist Attractions in Cambodia: